tabakg/diffusion_maps/README.md

 package1 package2 package3 package4 package5 are packages to be installed

-Packages we installed from conda: numpy matplotlib sympy scipy Packages we installed from pip: qutip QNET
+Packages we installed from conda: numpy matplotlib sympy scipy Packages we installed from pip: qutip QNET hmmlean

 Create python 3.5 (with numpy matplotlib sympy scipy qutip QNET) Create python 2.7 (with numpy matplotlib sympy scipy)